delta-io/delta-sharing/README.md

 ### CDF
 Starting from release 0.5.0, querying [Change Data Feed](https://docs.databricks.com/delta/delta-change-data-feed.html) is supported with delta sharing.
-The provider can turn on the CDF on the original delta table, and share it in delta sharing.
+Once the provider turn on CDF on the original delta table and share it through delta sharing.
 Once CDF is shared, the recipient can query
-CDF of a delta sharing table in a similar way of a delta table:
+CDF of a delta sharing table similar to CDF of a delta table.
 ```scala
 val tablePath = "<profile-file-path>#<share-name>.<schema-name>.<table-name>"
 val df = spark.read.format("deltaSharing")